 Ade lives in Dunrobin, Ontario, with his wife and three young sons.
-He holds a Bachelor in Mechanical Engineering, Masters in Business Management and developed a monthly financial planning system for a $5 billion Toronto based manufacturer.
-He is currently the President of the Municipal Taxpayer Advocacy Group, a project management consultant and a member of Ontario Society of Professional Engineers.
-His solution oriented approach to life has motivated over 15 years of volunteering with conservative groups, neighbourhood associations and local church communities.
+He holds a Bachelor in Mechanical Engineering from the University of Lagos in Nigeria, Masters in Business Management from the University of Warwick in the United Kingdom and developed a monthly financial planning system for a $5 billion Toronto based manufacturer.
+He also studied Databases at the University of Cambridge in the UK, Supply Chain Management at the Humber College in Toronto and Internet Business Technology at the University of Toronto.
+He is currently the President of the Municipal Taxpayer Advocacy Group, a project management consultant and a member of the Ontario Society of Professional Engineers.
+His solution-oriented approach to life has motivated over 15 years of volunteering with conservative groups, neighbourhood associations and local church communities.

 WHAT PEOPLE HAVE TO SAY: